 How Big Of A Financial Impact Does The Cost Of Utilities Have On Consumers?

 The American Coalition for Clean Coal Energy said that consumers spent 7% of their annual incomes on energy costs in 2016.
 Paying for utilities is more of a burden, of course, on consumers with lower incomes.
 According to the Coalition, households earning the lowest incomes spent 22% of their after-tax income on residential utilities and gasoline.
 Households in the top income bracket, though, spent just 5% of their annual incomes on these costs.

-Total Costs Of Utilities By State
+Total Cost Of Utilities By State

-When you add up all the utilities that serve your home (everything from water to electricity, cable and Internet), how much can you expect to pay each month?
+When you add up all the utilities that serve your home (everything from water to electricity, cable and internet), how much can you expect to pay each month?

-In 2018, Move.org studied every state and determined how much consumers in each one paid every month on average for utilities.
+In 2018, Move.org studied every state and determined how much consumers in each paid every month on average for utilities.